-5 Southern/Western Faba and Broad Bean-Best Management Practices Training Course 2012.
+Southern/Western Faba and Broad Bean-Best Management Practices Training Course 2012.
 Pulse Australia.

-or pick-up fronts are best suited to the job.
+Faba beans can be harvested with minor adjustments and modifications.
+Open-front or pick-up fronts are best suited to the job.

 Faba beans should be harvested as soon as they mature, because pods will fall if harvest is delayed.